How winning Wholesale Distributors are using technology in 2019

 The increasing focus on targeted marketing, automation, e-commerce, same-day delivery and other trends will influence the kind of service wholesalers are expected to offer, and the technologies they need to leverage.

-Standing apart will require coordinated company-wide approach, as well as innovations that make doing business with your company easier, faster and more cost-effective.
+Standing apart will require a coordinated company-wide approach, as well as innovations that make doing business with your company easier, faster and more cost-effective.
 Wholesalers are exploring ways to harness technology in real-time for value-added services including:

 • Drone deliveries within hours